quan-vu/Automated-API-Testing-Pest/README.md

-# Automated-API-Testing-Pest
+# Automated API Testing use Pest

-Automated API Testing use Pest
+Pest is a Testing Framework with a focus on simplicity.
+It was carefully crafted to bring the joy of testing to PHP.